 - Vegan Street Tacos

 - Cilantro-Lime Avocado Dressing (Oil-Free!)

 Queso Main Ingredients

 - ¼ cup diced fresh tomato

-- 2 tbsp green chiles (fresh or jarred: see note below)
+- 2 to 4 tbsp diced green chiles (fresh or jarred: see note below)

 - Add the cashews to a small pot and fill halfway with water.
 Over high heat, bring the cashews to a boil, and continue to boil over medium-high heat for 10 minutes.